artvalencio/cami-python/README.md

 Requirements:

-This package requires previous installation of Python>=3.6, numpy and pandas.
+This package requires previous installation of Python>=3.6, numpy, pandas and scipy.

 -----------------------------------------------------------------------------
 -----------------------------------------------------------------------------